Over 70% of opportunities are never posted.

 - Select "Practice Personal Pitch Questions"

-As a Mason student you have access to employers through career panels, Career Fairs, Resume Clinics, and Interview Practice Days.
-Connect with employers at these events and follow up with them afterwords.
+As a Mason student you have access to employers through career panels, Career Fairs, and Resume Clinics.
+Connect with employers at these events and follow up with them.

 Ask the people you meet through networking to sit down for a 20 minute interview where you get to ask them questions about their career, industry, and organization.
 Use this time to gather career and industry advice not to ask for a job.
 Send a thank you as a follow up and keep in touch.